Project Connect is returning October 15,2014!

 Our next Project Connect event is a month away.
-It is on Wednesday, November 13th, from 12:00pm to 4:00 pm at the Kalamazoo Expo Center.
-Below are the flyers for the event they are in English and Spanish.
+It is on Wednesday, October 15 2014, from 12:00pm to 4:00 pm at the Kalamazoo Expo Center.
 For more information or to sign up as a volunteer or service provider go to: http://projectconnectkalamazoo.blogspot.com/.
 Hope to see you there!

 Kalamazoo Ranks Highest in Michigan for the Poverty Rate of African-American Children under 18